Why Is EPA Method 9 Important?

 - Increased inspection frequency from environmental agencies

-- Public relations challenges with your community
+- Public relations challenges within the surrounding community

 - Potential facility shutdowns in severe cases